GUI-Conversion-Tools/VBAForm2TKinter/README.md

 ## Control Order (for Controls Without Child Elements)
-In Tkinter, if you place one Label on top of another, the later widget appears in front.
+In Tkinter, if you place one Label on top of another, the later widget appears in front.<br>
-However, in VBA, you can change front/back order, so the behavior differs.
+However, in VBA, you can change front/back order, so the behavior differs.<br>
-The program first sorts controls by hierarchy level; however, it preserves the original creation order within the same hierarchy.
+The program first sorts controls by hierarchy level; however, it preserves the original creation order within the same hierarchy.<br>
 Since VBA’s z-order (front/back) cannot currently be retrieved, some displays may not match VBA.<br>

 To adjust:<br>